Golevka2001/bassit/README.md

 # etc.
 ```

-If [pkgs.org](https://pkgs.org/download/rubberband) doesn't list your Linux distribution, you will need to install from source, see [their repository](https://github.com/breakfastquay/rubberband).
+If your Linux distribution is not listed on [pkgs.org](https://pkgs.org/download/rubberband), you may need to build from source, see [their repository](https://github.com/breakfastquay/rubberband).

-## :toolbox: 3rd Party Libraries & Assets
+## :toolbox: Third-Party Libraries & Assets

 - [Rubber Band Library](https://breakfastquay.com/rubberband/)
   - License: [GPLv2](https://github.com/breakfastquay/rubberband/blob/default/COPYING)